kanors-emr/Veda-documentation/docs/source/pages/Getting started.rst

         * Source: https://api.github.com/repos/etsap-TIMES/TIMES_model/releases/latest
     * Gams Engine for running GAMS jobs in cloud environments via REST API
         * Source: https://www.gams.com/engine/engine-api.html

+Software prerequisites
+^^^^^^^^^^^^^^^^^^^^^^^

+    * Veda makes a local connection to a PostgreSQL database.
+In case you see “No database response” message on Veda startup and it does not go away, please make sure that the system firewall is not blocking Veda in making the said connection (This could require permissions from your IT department).
+    * Veda uses Excel in background and in case of any pending popups in Excel that require user attention, Excel will not work which in turn will stop Veda to carry out important processes like synchronization of model.
+One such popup is the user sign-in popup, so we advise user to make sure they are signed in to Excel properly.

 Installation
 ============